George Berham Parr: Personal life

-Parr family machine
+Political machine boss

 The Parr Machine functioned on bribery, graft, and illegal donations.
 Political support came from the southernmost counties in Texas.
 The machine could produce large numbers of votes, both legal and illegal, from the impoverished and uneducated working-class Mexican-Americans.
 As a result, the county saw its largely marginalized but large numbers of native Texan yeoman farmers slowly disappear leaving the county commission to be controlled by the Parr family and its cronies.
 While the Parr Machine had always asserted undue influence over the county's affairs, it was not until Archer Parr that its leadership felt safely secure to overwhelm the remaining independent white farmers by appealing directly to county's new Mexican-American majority by offering them jobs (and in some cases cash directly from the county coffers) in exchange for political support.

 The alliance between the Parr-controlled commission and the Hispanic populace made the county a bastion of Democratic strength.
 By 1940, the white educated population had been reduced to a tiny minority amongst a large Mexican-American population.
 Parr garnered popular support with his charisma, his fluency in Spanish, and Robin Hood tendencies with sharing the Duval County and Benavides Independent School District coffers.
 After Archer's death, George inherited the Parr political machine, and the populace passed on the name, "El Patrón", to him as they did his father.

 When George attended the 1928 Democratic National Convention in Houston along with his father, people already understood him to be heir apparent, not merely his father's driver.
 There they plotted with Texas State senator Alvin J. Wirtz, Texas state representative Samuel Ealy Johnson, Jr., and the Bexar County machine to defeat four term Republican Congressman Harry M. Wurzbach in the upcoming election.
 (Johnson's college student son, Lyndon, also attended.)
 Wurzbach apparently lost the 1928 election, but was eventually seated in the House because of election fraud.

 The discovery of oil in Duval County also created ample opportunities for patronage, allowing Parr to amass a small fortune.
 To this day, the family's network has limited influence in Texas politics giving its patronage to both Democratic beneficiaries.
 James Albon Mattox, successfully relied on the old Parr network in his run as the Democratic Party nominee for Texas Attorney General, garnering a majority of the vote in the county despite running against a Mexican-American.

-Parr political crimes
+Political crimes and presidential pardon

 Parr engaged in the graft, bribery and fraud that are often associated with political machines.
 Along with other large landowners and managers of landed estates owned by prominent Eastern businessmen, Parr helped develop the practice of working illegal aliens and later using them for advancing political interests.
 More importantly, his own political career included serving as both the Duval County Judge and Sheriff.
 He also owned the San Diego State Bank, and the famous Dobie Ranch, including the Parr's Los Horcones Ranch.
 He was also a partner and silent partner of dozens of businesses in South Texas.